 The Guidelines indicate that the Board shall be composed of a majority of independent Directors.
 Eight of our nine directors are independent.
 In evaluating the independence of Directors, each year the NCGC reviews all direct and indirect relationships between Directors (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company or any of its subsidiaries) and the Company and its subsidiaries in accordance with the rules of the New York Stock Exchange ("NYSE") and the SEC and considers whether any relationship is material.
-The NCGC also reviews responses to annual questionnaires completed by each of the Directors, a report of transactions with Director-affiliated entities, Code of Conduct compliance certifications, case submissions filed with the Company's confidential communication resource and Company donations to charitable organizations with which a Director may be affiliated (noting that The Harvey Hubbell Foundation's various matching gift programs are available to all Directors, officers and employees and that such programs match eligible gifts made to qualifying charitable organizations and educational institutions up to \$25,000 in the aggregate in a calendar year).
+The NCGC also reviews responses to annual questionnaires completed by each of the Directors, a report of transactions with Director-affiliated entities, Code of Conduct compliance certifications, case submissions filed with the Company's confidential communication resource and Company donations to charitable organizations with which a Directors, officers and employees and that such programs match eligible gifts made to qualifying charitable organizations and educational institutions up to \$25,000 in the aggregate in a calendar year).